On Post-Selection Inference in A/B Tests

-Despite the overall brilliant proposal, in practice a missing piece in \citep{coey2019improving} is the proper functional form of the learner that can capture the non-linear shrinkage demonstrated in Figure~\ref{fig:illust}.
-Moreover, linear or not, the predictive model should depend on the sample size of each experiment.
-If we know the prior distribution of $\mu$ and the data generating process, we could compute the posterior mean of $\mu,$ which depends on the sample size.
-Therefore, training on the split data requires all experiments to have similar sample sizes.
-Moreover, the trained model needs to be properly ``scaled up to full sample size'' when making predictions for future experiments.
+we immediately obtain a predictive model of $\mu$ given $\Delta_A.$ Because the regression is conditioned on observations, it takes post-selection into account, similar to CMLE.
+Consequently, data splitting naturally transforms post-selection inference into a standard supervised learning problem.
+However, a notable missing piece is the proper functional form of the learner that can capture the non-linear pattern we saw in Figure~\ref{fig:illust}.
+Linear or not, the predictive model should depend on the sample size of each experiment (\citet{coey2019improving} trained on the split data when all experiments have similar sample sizes).
+The trained model then needs to be properly ``scaled up to full sample size'' when making predictions for future experiments.